Seagate/cortx-k8s/k8_cortx_cloud/README.txt

 ###############################################
 # Local block storage requirements            #
 ###############################################
-1. Update the "solution.yaml" file to have correct node names, devices, and a list of worker nodes.
+1. Update the "solution.yaml" file to have correct node names in "solution.nodes.nodeX.name" (ensure this field match the 'NAME' field from the output of 'kubectl get nodes'), devices, and a list of worker nodes.
 The info in this file is used to create persistent volumes and persistent volume claims for CORTX Provisioner and CORTX Data.

-Note: "solution.nodes.node<1/2/3/4>.devices.system" is the disk partition used by "Rancher Local Path Provisioner".
+Note: "solution.nodes.nodeX.devices.system" is the disk partition used by "Rancher Local Path Provisioner".
 Currently the script doesn't mount this disk partition on each worker node automatically and it's required that the user has to mount it manually as instructed below.